-Within the area of land sprayed with raffinate, the company grew over 18,000 tons (36 million pounds) of hay, which was then purchased by local ranchers and farmers.
-More than 1,100 cattle grazed on the property as well, and, in 1987, 350 calves were sold to the public.
-The meat and milk of livestock that were exposed to and fed the raffinate-sprayed hay were not tested by the state of Oklahoma for radioactivity and heavy metals.
-Sequoyah Fuels ran "one of the largest waste-to-fertilizer operations in the United States and the only one that recycle[d] radioactive wastes for use in agriculture."18
+Within the area of land sprayed with raffinate, the company grew over 18,000 tons (36 million pounds) of hay, which was then purchased by local ranchers and farmers.15 More than 1,100 cattle grazed on the property as well, and, in 1987, 350 calves were sold to the public.16 The meat and milk of livestock that were exposed to and fed the raffinate-sprayed hay were not tested by the state of Oklahoma for radioactivity and heavy metals.17 Sequoyah Fuels ran "one of the largest waste-to-fertilizer operations in the United States and the only one that recycle[d] radioactive wastes for use in agriculture."18

-As the raffinate fertilizer program became more visible, groups like Native Americans for a Clean Environment began to push back.
-They urged the government to stop the program in light of unexplained deaths and birth defects in animals, including the discovery of a nine-legged frog.
-Sequoyah Fuels repeatedly denied that its raffinate fertilizer program had detrimental impacts to the environment and public health.
+As the raffinate fertilizer program became more visible, groups like Native Americans for a Clean Environment began to push back.19 They urged the government to stop the program in light of unexplained deaths and birth defects in animals, including the discovery of a nine-legged frog.
+Sequoyah Fuels repeatedly denied that its raffinate fertilizer program had detrimental impacts to the environment and public health.20

-- Ibid. - Ibid.
+- 19 Ibid. - 20 Ibid.

-jobless rate of 4 percent, up Nuclear waste may feed cattle GORE, Okla.
-(UPI) - In the shadow of one of the plant showed all levels of country's only two uranium conversion plants, cattle munch grass fertilized with a chemical byproduct from the Kerr-McGee Nuclear put the company, a sub-sidiary of KerrMnGee Oil Co., in the fertilizer business.
-Co., in the fertilizer business.
-The Sequoyah plant con-verts refined uranium ore, delivered by an underground pipeline in slurry form from runnes in New Mexico, into uranium hexaflouride for processing as nuclear fuel.
-In the process, large amounts of initric acid are used to dissolve the ore, known as "yellow cake."
+Nuclear waste may feed cattle

+GORE, Okla.
+(UPI) ntry's only two un cattle och grass fertili nical byproduct from the Kerr-McGee Nuclear being tested ult in more may result in mo put the company, a sub-sidiary of KerrMnGee Oil Co., in the fertilizer business The Sequoyah plant co verts refined uranium or delivered by an undergroun outweed by an underground papeline in sturry form from mines in New Mexico, into uranium hexaflouride for processing as suchear fuel.
+In the process, large amounts of nitric acid are used to dissolve the ore, known as "unline cake."

-Kerr-McGee Nuclear Corp., operator of the Sequoyah Facility, has a problem - what to do with the 7.2 million gallons of radioactive waste generated at the plant each year?
-The solution being tested here may result in more cattle feed for ranchers and the feed for ranchers and the company. a subthe barium chloride treatment reduces the radioactivity of the raffinate radioactivity of the rafinate to less than three picocuries per liter.
-By comparison, the Environmental Protection Agency considers five picocuries per liter safe for picocuries per liter safe for drinking water.
-"Before 1973, we just neutralized the raffinate and stored it in the ponds," Donna McFarland, Kerr-McGee McFarland, Kerr-McGee public relations manager, said.
+Corp., operator of the Sequoyah Facility, has a problem - what to do with the 7.2 million gallons of radioactive waste generated at the plant each year? aduti on b however, the EPA has decided the process will require an Environmental Impact Statement and fur-ther delays are anticipated, Stelley said.

+yellow cake."
+The residue from the The residue from the process, called raffinate, is a waterly sludge with a high nitrogen content.
+Barium chloride is added to the raffinate to reduce radioactivity before it is tored in large con olding ponds.
+Kerr-McGee sci stored it in the ponds," Donna McFarland, Kerr-McGee McFarland, Kerr-McGee public relations manager, said.
 "It's about 75 percent liquid, and it mounts up pretty quickly."
-Burnell Brown, Kerr-McGee execution monium nitrate.
-In 1973, Kerr-McGee and Oklahoma State University organization state University agriculture experts, with Nu-clear Regulatory Com-mission approval, developed a pilot program of applying the ammonium nitrate produced from the neutralized raffinate to about 260 acres of pasture land near the plant.
-"For about five years, we have the fertilizer to grow hay," Mrs. McFarland said.
-"It really increased the tonnage.
-Then in 1978, we introduced cattle onto the land to see what effect feeding off the fertilized hay yould have.
-Last November some of the cattle were slaughtered and they received a clear bill of health.
+Barnell Brown, Kerrima State Un Oklah agriculture experts, with Nu-clear Regulatory Com-mission approval, developed a pilot program of applying monium nitrat produced from the veutralized raffinate 360 acres of pasture or about five yes rs, we used the fertilizer to grow hay," Mrs. McFarland said. really incre nage.
+Then in oduced cattle the increa 1978, we d to see what effect ding off the fertilized hay ave.
+Last Nove some of the slaughtered received a clear bill of